 Challenging Borders Example Topics

 Participating schools are encouraged to interpret the challenge broadly.
-A “border” can be geographic, national, religious, generational, environmental, religious, political, cultural, economic, or gender-based.
+A “border” can be geographic, national, generational, environmental, religious, political, cultural, economic, or gender-based.
 The examples that follow suggest the range of possibilities; many others exist.

 Peoples Displaced by Conflict